aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/management-source-interfaces-settings.md

         inband_mgmt_interface: <bool; default=False>

       # IP Radius source-interfaces.
+      # This key is deprecated.
+      # Support will be removed in AVD version 6.0.0.
+      # Use `aaa_settings` instead.
       radius:

         # Configure an IP Radius source-interface with the interface set by `mgmt_interface` for the VRF set by `mgmt_interface_vrf`.